ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 3 - Moving Dragged Items.rst

         }
     }

-.. rubric:: Walkthrough
-   :name: walkthrough

 In order to re-order the view we need to determine when one item has been dragged over another.
 With the Drag attached property we can generate events that are sent to the scene graph whenever the item it is attached to moves.

 .. code:: qml